mbzuai-nlp/COLING-2025-Workshop-on-MGT-Detection-Task1/README.md

 ## NEWS

+### 31 Oct 2024: Update Test Sets
+**Updated Test Sets!**
+Some of our participants provide valuable feedback to us for the test sets.
+To improve the quality of test sets, we removed some rows, while kept the original ids.
+**Please Check the Updated Test Sets** from [Google Drive](https://drive.google.com/drive/folders/1Mz8vTnqi7truGrc05v6kWaod6mEK7Enj?usp=sharing)

+You may see score=-1 when you submit your results to Codabench.
+This is normal.
+You will see the accuracy and rank by the next mintues of evaluation phase.
+The last submission counts.

 ### 29 Oct 2024
 We are excited to release our test sets for both English and Multilingual Track.
 Download Test Set from [Google Drive](https://drive.google.com/drive/folders/1Mz8vTnqi7truGrc05v6kWaod6mEK7Enj?usp=sharing)